Skip to Content

 CloudQuery Platform Create Integration page with GCP selected from the integration search results

-1. Choose a name for your integration (e.g. GCP) and update the YAML configuration.
-Here is a complete example:
+1. Choose a name for your integration (e.g. GCP).

-1. Click Test Connection to verify the setup.
+5. Click Test and Continue to verify the setup.

 After a successful test connection, you can safely delete the JSON key file from your local disk.
 The credentials are stored securely in CloudQuery Platform.